gustaveroussy/MetaPRISM_Public/code/scripts/README.md

     - Contains scripts for preparing tables for META-PRISM, MET500, and TCGA that combine annotated point mutations and small indels, annotated focal SCNAs, annotated fusions, annotated MSI status, annotated TMB status, and annotated AR-V7 expression score.
-    - Hosts the code for drawing Fig. 3A, Fig. 3B, Fig. 5A, Fig. 5B, Supplementary Fig. S10, Supplementary Fig. S12,
+    - Hosts the code for drawing Fig. 3A, Fig. 3B, Fig. 5A, Fig. 5B, Supplementary Fig. S9, and Supplementary Fig. S10.
-    and Supplementary Fig. S13.
     - Contains scripts for preparing count tables of the number of DNA (WES-derived only) or DNA & RNA (WES- and RNAseq-derived) events per gene, per pathway, or in total.
 - `common`